 There’s complex, and there’s complex

 Some of the more advanced shopping cart systems have complicated systems you can rig up to pitch upsells and cross-sells and subfunnels (oh my).
-These systems are somewhat expensive if you’re just starting out, and the learning curve isn’t trivial.
+These systems are expensive if you’re just starting out, and the learning curve isn’t trivial.

 And then, to be able to upsell or cross-sell, you have to have a bunch of products.
 It’s great for a mature business, but intimidating when you’re still trying to get things off the ground.
 Or if you’re a consultant, and you have essentially one product: an hour of your time.